philippinespire/pire_ssl_data_processing/README.md

 **Data**

 Data files are sent first to TAMUCC.
-Therer are two ways to get these data into ODU.
+There are two ways to get these data into ODU.

-	1. **Copy or transfer data to ODU by scp or other protocol** *(can take several hours)*
+1. Copy or transfer data to ODU by scp or other protocol** *(can take several hours)

 ```sh
 scp <source of files> <your_species>/shotgun_raw_fq  # scp | cp | mv
 ```

-This was the original way we were using to tranfer data from the begining of the project till 2023, when we switched to downloading data with wget insted.
+This was the original way we were using to transfer data from the beginning of the project till 2023, when we switched to downloading data with wget instead.
 So, if you are looking for data originated before 2023, these are likely already transferred to the species directory within SSL or in the RC (the deep freezer).
-Check if you already have directories for your species in the SSL and if this has the sub-direcotry `shotgun_raw_fq` with your raw data in it.
+Check if you already have directories for your species in the SSL and if this has the sub-directory `shotgun_raw_fq` with your raw data in it.
 Alternatively, your data might had been transferred to RC.
 Check if there is any data for your species there.

 ```sh
 cd /RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_ssl_data_processing/
 ls
 ```
-**Note: The RC migh only be available in the login node.
-So, if you already did `salloc` into a computing node and can't access the RC, type `exit` to go back to the login node and try again.**
+*Note: The RC might only be available in the login node.
+So, if you already did `salloc` into a computing node and can't access the RC, type `exit` to go back to the login node and try again.*

-	2. **Download data from TAMUCC Grid to ODU with gridDownloader.sh**
+2. Download data from TAMUCC Grid to ODU with `gridDownloader.sh`

-After 2023, TAMUCC started placing data files in the "Grid" so they could be downloaded in parallel (making the tranfer of data MUCH FASTER).
+After 2023, TAMUCC started placing data files in the "Grid" so they could be downloaded in parallel (making the transfer of data MUCH FASTER).
 So, if your data is recently new and it is not at ODU yet, it is probably really for you at the Grid.

 Instructions on using `gridDownloader.sh` can be found at the [pire_fq_gz_processing](https://github.com/philippinespire/pire_fq_gz_processing) repo under "1.
 Download your data from the TAMUCC grid"

-**Check your Data!!!***
+**Check your Data!!!**

 Check your raw files: given that we use paired-end sequencing, you should have one pair of files (1 forward and 1 reverse) per library.
-This  means that you should have the same number of foward (1.fq.gz or f.fq.gz) and reverse sequence files (2.fq.gz or r.fq.gz).
+This  means that you should have the same number of forward (1.fq.gz or f.fq.gz) and reverse sequence files (2.fq.gz or r.fq.gz).
-If you don't have equal numbers for foward and reverse files, check with whoever provided the data to make sure there was no issues while transferring.
+If you don't have equal numbers for forward and reverse files, check with whoever provided the data to make sure there was no issues while transferring.

 You will likely get 2 or 3 libraries (4 or 6 files total).
 Sgr example:
 ```sh